ArcaneEngineer/ECS-tutorials/part6.md

 }
 ```

 These members, which have migrated into `[class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) ECS`, previously existed in the population and intialisation phase and near the bottom of [`part5.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part5.md).
 Their contents remain identical.
+Go ahead and cull the original functions now.

-The functions have lost the keyword `function` (as [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) methods must do) and have become [`static`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) `class` methods, but otherwise they remain identical. `static` means we will not need to instantiate `class ECS` in order to use these methods (formerly functions).
-Instead this `class` acts as a kind of singleton, with singleton functions, and some singleton arrays and object literals, all usable as follows:
+They have lost the keyword `function` (as [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) methods must do) and have become [`static`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) `class` methods, but otherwise they remain identical. `static` means we will not need to instantiate `class ECS` in order to use them.

+Instead, this `class` acts as a kind of singleton, with singleton functions, and some singleton arrays and object literals, all usable as follows:

 ```
 ECS.systems = [...];